 Monitor Solaris OS, Zones, LDOMs from one console.
-Track OS and container performance and correlate with application performance to identify and resolve issues quickly.Start Your Trial
+Track OS and container performance and correlate with application performance to identify and resolve issues quickly.Free Trial

 Continuous monitoring of your key applications is imperative to eliminate prolonged delays in the delivery of the business-critical services and to minimize service downtimes.
 However, not all issues in service performance can be attributed strictly to the applications.

 Most often, errors at the operating system-level can ripple and affect the performance of applications executing on them; this in turn, can cause the service quality to deteriorate.
 Focusing on application performance metrics alone will not necessarily lead to the source of the problem, and for complete confidence the underlying operating system must also be monitored 24 x 7.

 The eG Enterprise suite includes 100% web-based Solaris performance monitoring solution for Solaris servers.
 Besides measuring the overall operating system health, these models also periodically check: the availability of the host and any critical processes and services, resource contention, I/O activity, network traffic, and network latency.
 Performance monitoring of the Solaris hardware is also included in eG Enterprise.